MossTheFox/coursework-jtodo/README.md

 The authentication logic might need some change though, if you are hosting it on your own server.

-Or, modify the code to force it to launch in offline mode.
+Or, there is an offline-mode that can be enabled in the login menu.
+You can check that if you simply want to see how this app looks like.

 ### License